hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 2200 grams
 **Fabric:**  Kerlon 1200

 The Hilleberg Unna is completely freestanding.
 The advantage of the Unna is the big entrance which can be used as a panorama window and that you can create a vestibule by detaching one corner of the inner tent while still having enough space to sleep in it.
 The Hilleberg Unna can also be used as a 2-person tent but you may not have a lot of space.
 The Hilleberg Unna is a 4-season tent.
 Make sure that you get the Mesh inner tent for the Hilleberg Unna to get a much better ventilation during the summer months.
-The Hilleberg Unna is my favourite 1-person tent which I would consider to buy as it is self-standing and should do a great job on paddling trips with a Kajak or Packraft as well.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Unna-1-Person-Tent_10101489_10208_10000001_-1"><button type="button" class="btn btn-danger">Read more about the Hilleberg Unna</button></a>